Jesus Taught in Greek

-Jesus's Greek commonly contained untranslated Aramaic words ("satan", "mammon", etc.) If all of Christ's words were originally Aramaic, why would some be left untranslated?
-This includes words he used frequently ("pharisee", "amen").
+Jesus's Greek commonly contained untranslated Aramaic words ("satan," "mammon," etc.) If all of Christ's words were originally Aramaic, why would some be left untranslated?
+This includes words he used frequently ("pharisee," "amen").
 None of these words are difficult to translate into Greek, but the same words are consistently not translated.
+Many of these words were adopted into Latin, via the Latin Vulgate that was the only Bible in the West for a thousand years.
 This use of a few local words is a sign of a "common" tongue, that is, a shared language used in many areas with their own local languages.
 This is why the Greek of the Bible is called "koine," the Greek word that means "common."
 Doesn't it seem more likely that these untranslated words are in the Greek text because they are the Aramaic words that Jesus used while speaking Greek?

-Need a another argument?
+Need another argument?
 In the Gospels, Jesus's words contain a very mysterious Greek word (read this article about it).
 No one knows what this word means.
 This word doesn't only appear once, but twice in two different Gospels in a very important context, the Lord's Prayer.
 The word is unmistakably Greek with a Greek prefix and root.
 If Jesus spoke in Aramaic, why did the supposed translator make up a word in Gree, one that no one understands?
 If there was an unknown or untranslatable or even difficult Aramaic word, why wouldn't the translator simply use it directly as with the Aramaic words above?
 And this didn't happen once, but twice, possibly with two different translators.
 How likely does that seem to any reasonable person?

 The Main Arguments Against Jesus Speaking Greek